JGantts/Storyteller/README.md

 Intended to be a one-stop-shop for Creatures players and developers.

+### Bug Reports?
+Suggestions?
+Please make an issue
+- New issues are more than welcome!
+- A member of our team can categorize the issue for you
+- Please do a search of open issues first to see if you might comment on an existing issue instead
+- Thank you!

 ### Features:
 - [X] Docking Station launcher
 - [ ] Creatures 3 launcher